 You see Milt had been studying the life of the man whose picture was on the back of the Wheaties box, Bob Mathias.
 Bob had won the gold medal in the decathlon competition at the Olympic Games in London, England in 1948.

-Unfortunately, Mathias wasn’t satisfied with the gold he had from the London Games.
+Unfortunately for Milt, Mathias wasn’t satisfied with the gold he had from the London games.
 Bob Mathias wanted another gold medal and he got it.
 Campbell had to settle for silver, but he didn’t quit.
 Standing on the second step, Milt Campbell laid claim to the gold that would be handed out four years later in 1956 at the Olympic Games in Melbourne, Australia.
-Because he wouldn’t quit, Milt Campbell earned the gold; he realized the dream he carried in his mind for eight years.
+Because he wouldn’t quit, Milt Campbell earned the gold – he realized the dream he carried in his mind for eight years.

-One time when I spoke with Milt I asked what lesson he learned from his experience.
+Prior to writing this story, I had just finished having a telephone conversation with Milt.
+He and I were arranging to meet in Atlantic City the following week where we were speaking at a conference.
+As I always do when I’m talking with Milt, I asked what lesson he learned from his experience.
 He said he had many opportunities to quit.
 It was tough.
 With every worthwhile goal, it’s the same – a door will always open to let you out gracefully.

 You must close that door and keep focused.
 Don’t ever quit.
-Milt Campbell didn’t and he earned the gold.
+Milt Campbell didn’t and he became the first African American to win the gold medal in the decathlon of the Summer Olympic Games.